Rashomi/test/readme.txt

 Refresher Git and GitHub
 Refresher my Git
 Some changes
-Its a cloudy day outside
+Its a rainy day outside